Fe-56/Fe-56/README.md

 - 💬 Ask me about the start-up I mentioned earlier (Lonely No Longer)!
 I will be glad to answer any queries on that
 - 📫 How to reach me: You can send me an email at limfuoen1999@gmail.com or drop me a mesasge on Telegram at @Fe_56
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I go by a very chemistry-related username/nickname of Fe-56.
-That is because the initials of my given name are F and E
+That is because the initials of my given name are F and E, and the chemical symbol of iron is Fe